 Instead I bit my tongue, smiled politely and said “Yes, I’m sure there is only one.”
 Inside I was fuming and a little upset thinking that I was this grotesque beast who couldn’t control what I shoved in my mouth.
 I went home that evening irritated and upset and told my boyfriend what the woman had said.
 He quickly told me I was beautiful and that although I may feel giant I didn’t look that way at all.
-I felt better but it got me thinking about what the recommendations for a healthy weight gain during pregnancy are.
+I felt better but it got me thinking about what the recommendations for a healthy or normal weight gain during pregnancy are.

-Doctor’s give guidelines about how much weight is “ideal” depending on how much you weigh prior to becoming pregnant.Sometimes, not everyone fits in this perfect little chart that the doctor’s set forth and if the woman and her doctor have an open conversation about what is healthy for that person that should be acceptable.
+Doctor’s provide guidelines about how much weight is “ideal” depending on how much you weigh prior to becoming pregnant.
+Not everyone fits in this perfect little chart that the doctor’s set forth and if the woman and her doctor have an open conversation about what is healthy for that person that should be acceptable.
 Most importantly all anyone wants in the end is a healthy baby and a healthy mom.

 Yes, sometimes I indulge in things that aren’t considered healthy but I try to balance out the poor diet choices with more healthier options.
 It seems that no matter how little or how much weight you gain, someone is going to judge your pregnant body and the health of your baby.
 Take for instance some of the mamas on Instagram that I follow who are athletes and barely look pregnant even at 9 months.
 They are shamed saying that they haven’t gained any weight and they are putting the health of their baby at risk.
-Then there are others who look bigger when they are pregnant and people make those comments about “must be more then one” or “lay off the cheeseburgers.”
+Then there are others who look bigger when they are pregnant and people make those comments about “must be more than one” or “lay off the cheeseburgers.”